When Animation Gets Close to Reality

 Another interesting example is one of the earliest ads from Citroën; C4 Coupe TV advertising, «Launched in November 2004, the campaign by advertising agency Euro RSCG London promoted the new car as “alive with technology » that used the idea of transforming a car into a dancing robot/transformer and made «the ad won a Bronze Film Lion at Cannes International Advertising Festival 2005 and is now being flattered with imitation in a range of spoof commercials».

-Commercial opens with a car parked in an open space and the precise 3D model rendering along with perfect montage on a real scene, even today is almost impossible to recognize the computer-generated car as virtual.
+The commercial opens with a car parked in an open space and the precise 3D model rendering along with perfect montage on a real scene, even today it is almost impossible to recognize the computer-generated car as virtual.
 As the commercial plays from the beginning, it tries to steer our attention toward a real scene filmed by the camera like a fragment of a movie.

 The interesting part of the show initiates when the real-looking car turns into a standing robot.
 The mix of reality with virtuality done in the video is very niche and seamless that makes everybody accept the fact that the first couple of seconds of the ad fooled viewers completely.